minh-doan/MLCP/README.md

        * SQLite database .DB files (preferably, see note)

-    **Note:**
+    **Note 1:**

+    To validate the result of classification, each object needs to be labelled with a class.
+In this example, the objects are automatically labelled according to the names of the immediate folders containing its images.
+In CellProfiler terminology, it's *Image_Metadata_folder*.

+    For instance, a folder structure of a drug screen:

+    ```
+    └── Experiment_7817
+        └── Positive_control
+            └── B12_s1_w1.tif
+            └── B12_s1_w2.tif
+            └── B13_s1_w1.tif
+            └── B13_s1_w2.tif
+        └── Treatment_1
+            └── A1_s1_w1.tif
+            └── A1_s1_w2.tif
+            └── A3_s1_w1.tif
+            └── A3_s1_w2.tif
+    ```

+    Here *Positive_control* and *Treatment_1* will be used as the labels for any identified objects from the images of wells "B" and "A", respectively.
+The regular expression rule used in CellProfiler pipeline will look for the prefix *"Experiment"* as in "Experiment_7817" of the parental folder.
+You can tune CellProfiler pipeline to fit your own use of metadata if needed.

+    **Note 2:**

-    The script at its current stage will need to be placed in a folder at the same level with the CellProfiler output folder, i.e. “CPOut”.
+    The machine learning script at its current stage will need to be placed in a folder at the same level with the CellProfiler output folder, i.e. “CPOut”.

     ```
     └── MLCP